Mativvu/SquareSolver/README.md

 ```

 To run the program open your terminal and type `cd folder` to get to the folder with project, then type
-this two lines to execute bash file and start the program:
+these two lines to execute bash file and start the program:
 ```
 complie.sh
 program
 ```
 If you see this, then congratulations, you ran the program!

 <img width="1156" alt="Снимок экрана 2024-08-26 в 18 33 59" src="https://github.com/user-attachments/assets/f93154ab-b4d6-42fd-a521-52644ecaa899">

 ## How to use the project
-If you start the program without any command-line flags you will see what kind of input it expects and what
-data it recieved seccessfully, after algorithm finishing, you will see the solutions to the equation
-*ax^2+bx+c=0*.
-My project has some features besides just calcuating roots to the quadratic equation, you can access
+Project has some features besides just calcuating roots to the quadratic equation, you can access
 most of them using command-line arguments by typing them after the word *program*:
 ```
 /PATH/program --flag1 --flag2